Assignment đź“‘

 Task

-During the semester you will be required to analyse a emerging digital technology, its characteristics, use and implications.
+You need to analyse an emerging digital technology, its characteristics, use and implications.

 You can make proposals on the topic you want to work for (deadline see schedule).
 However, the final assignment will be made by me.